warlookq3/edx-documentation/en_us/install_operations/source/ecommerce/additional_features/create_coupons.rst

      Promotion".
 The name must have fewer than 255 characters.
    * **Course ID**: The ID of the course that you want to provide the coupon for.
-To find the course ID, open the course administration tool at ``localhost:8002/courses``, select your course name in the list of courses, and then locate the **Course ID** field on the page for the course.
+To find the course ID, open the course administration tool at ``http://localhost:8002/courses``, select your course name in the list of courses, and then locate the **Course ID** field on the page for the course.
    * **Code Type**: Select either **Discount Code** or **Enrollment Code**.
 An enrollment code covers the entire price of a course seat.
 A discount code covers up to 99% of the price of a course seat.
    * **Seat Type**: The type of "seat" in the course.
-For example, this may be "verified" or "professional".
+For example, this can be "verified" or "professional".
 The options for this field appear after you enter a valid value in the **Course ID** field.
-   * **Category**: Suggested categories for your coupon code.
-These categories can help you keep track of your codes.
+   * **Category**: Suggested categories for your discount or enrollment code, such as "Course Promotion" and "Financial Assistance".
+These categories can help you keep track of your coupon codes.
-   * **Valid from** and **Valid until**: The dates and times when you want to start and stop offering the coupon, respectively.
+   * **Valid from** and **Valid until**: The dates and times when the discount or enrollment code is valid for use.
 The time zone is set to Universal Coordinated Time (UTC).
 You can edit these fields after you create the coupon.
    * **Discount Value**: This field is only visible if you select **Discount Code** for **Code Type**.
 Enter the percent or U.S. dollar amount of the discount that you want to offer, then select **Percent** or **Fixed**.
+Do not add a percent sign or a dollar sign.
+   * **Usage Limitations**: The way the discount or enrollment codes that are associated with your coupon can be used.
+Options are **Can be used once by one customer**, **Can be used once by multiple customers**, or **Can be used multiple times by multiple customers**.
+   * **Number of codes**: This field is visible if you select **Can be used once by one customer**.
+This value specifies the number of individual discount or enrollment codes you want to create.
+The value must be 1 or greater.
+Make sure that you create enough discount or enrollment codes so that each person receives one code.
+   * **Code**: This field is visible if you select **Can be used once by multiple customers** or **Can be used multiple times by multiple customers**.

+     * If you select **Can be used once by multiple customers**, leave this field empty.
+The system generates the discount or enrollment code for you when you select **Create Coupon**.

+     * If you select **Can be used multiple times by multiple customers**, you can either enter a value in this field or leave it empty.
+You can enter alphanumeric characters as well as special characters such as underscores (_).
+For example, you can enter ``HOLIDAY_15``.
+If you leave this field empty, the system generates the discount or enrollment code for you.

+   * **Client**: The name of the organization that you create the codes for.
+     This organization receives an invoice for the codes you create.

 #.
 (Optional) On the **Create New Coupon** page, enter the following
    information.
 All of these fields are optional.